AppleHair/HankPsychPort/README.md

 because you tried to make it accurate, you should make it look good instead of making it accurate. balancing between making things accurate and making things good is the right way to make a port in my opinion.

 My third tip is very simple, and it's to learn Lua properly.
-Luckly, there's a really good website that can help you with this.
+Luckily for you, there's a really good website that can help you with this.
 Here's the link:  https://www.lua.org/pil/contents.html